Kalmakkyrgan: Course

-The river has its sources near the southern slopes of Karamola mountain, southeastern Ulutau Range.
+The river has its sources near the southern slopes of Karamola mountain, southeastern Ulytau Range.
 In its first stretch it heads roughly southwards as the Bileuty.
 Further down its course the river describes a wide bend and flows roughly southwestwards and then westwards to the south of the Baikonyr through a wide valley.
 In its final stretch it bends again to flow northwestwards and nearly northwards.
 The river has its mouth in the southern end of the Shubarteniz lake, but its waters mostly get lost in the sands before reaching it.

 The river is fed by the winter snows and is frozen between November and March.
 Following the thaw it flows until May, when it breaks up into ponds.
 In the summer it dries up.
 The banks of the river are steep for long distances, the heights of the cliffs are usually between 3 m to 10 m.
 Its main tributaries are the Keregetassay, Amanzholsay, Duysembay, Sholaksay, Zhide and Bozingen from the right, as well as the Karsakpai, Talsay, Karatobesay, Ashylysay and Akkiiksay from the left.